 This has made pot call use far more viable when hunting in all but the heaviest of downpours.

-Extremely realistic sounding turkey calls often give you the slight edge that you need to scratch out a hard-fought victory against a wary tom.
+Note: Extremely realistic-sounding turkey calls often give you the slight edge that you need to scratch out a hard-fought victory against a wary tom.
 When hunting hard-pressured gobblers, a hunter needs all the help they can get.

 - Unparalleled range